lalohuerta/Election_Analysis/README.md

 ## Election Audit Overview

 The purpose of this election audit analysis was to get the accurate information from the dataset given in order to realize which candidate was the winner with the number & percentage of votes for each county.

+Using Python software with the following tools: Navigating between folders using command line, declaring variables, creating and using data structures, decision & repetition statements, Boolean & logical operators & reading & writing data to a file.

 ## Election-Audit Results
 The analysis of the election shows that: